rocket2guns/StationeersDedicatedServerGuide/README.md

 # Known Issues

+- On Linux servers, which have multiple IPs assigned, you may run into issues when connecting.
+The server listed in the ingame browser, however when you attempt to connect you'll experience a timeout.
+This generally can be resolved by adding `LocalIpAddress` with it set to the desired IP to your configuration.

 - On Linux the console clearing is messing with buffer of the terminal and resulting in really strange behaviour.
 Input can still be made i.e manually saving via `save` command, however nothing will print to console with any useful feedback.